What is a Civil Celebrant?

 A Life Celebrant conducts ceremonies to mark significant life events: birth, marriage, death and all those occasions that deserve a special celebration.
 Do you have questions about civil or secular ceremonies and who performs them?

-Please contact me if you have other questions.
+Please contact me if you have other questions about civil ceremonies, or how I can assist you as a civil celebrant.
 I am happy to help and you are under no obligation.
 My pleasure!

 Here are some of the more common QA (questions and answers) about civil or secular ceremonies.

 Civil Ceremonies QA – Namings

 - Christenings and Namings are not the same.
 An ordained minister/priest of the Christian faith conducts ‘Christening‘ or ‘Baptism‘ ceremonies that include mandatory religious rituals according to the particular denomination.
 These rituals usually include the naming of the person.
 Other faiths conduct similar ceremonies according to their traditions and religious rites.

 - Anyone can perform a ‘Naming‘ ceremony that is a civil or secular ceremony.
 There are no legislative requirements as to how, where or who performs the ceremony.
 Further, there is no legal status attached to a Naming ceremony.
 A Naming ceremony is a delightful time to celebrate the giving of a name to a newcomer in the family.